dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-2-deploy-cns.md

 ...
 ```

-Done.
-This small playbook will save us some work in configuring the firewall top open required ports for CNS on each individual node.
+This small playbook will save us some work in configuring the firewall to open required ports for CNS on each individual node.

-&#8680; Run it with the following command:
+&#8680; Execute it with the following command:

     ansible-playbook configure-firewall.yml